 Student's Self-Evaluation

-The student will provide Self-Evaluations for the Site Educator and Director of Experiential Learning.
+The student will provide Self-Evaluations for the Site Educator and TFE Coordinator.
 These evaluations will be reviewed and signed by both the student and the Site Educator before submitting them to Quercus.

 Lay Advisory Committee Evaluations